Alvarez Kelly: Plot

 Kelly meets with blockade runner Captain Ferguson, arranging passage for Pickering and her maid to leave Richmond.
 Pickering wishes Kelly would join her, but Kelly points out that Rossiter's guard, who is outside the restaurant waiting for him, would restrain him.
 Later, on hearing the horn of Ferguson's ship signal that it is leaving Richmond, Rossiter mocks Kelly, gloating that Kelly wasted his money, since he's not on the ship.
 Kelly replies that the money was well spent, taking Pickering away as his revenge for his maimed hand.
 Rossiter tells Kelly that the book is not closed—yet.
 As they set off to capture the cattle, Rossiter orders Sergeant Hatcher to kill Kelly if anything happens to him (Rossiter).
+Rossister appoints Kelly acting Lieutenant Colonel, to ease the cattle expert's task turning soldiers into cowhands.
+Despite this, Kelly remains an unarmed prisoner.

 Despite the hatred between the two men, and an unsuccessful attempt by Kelly to slip away during the operation, they work together to capture the herd from the Union Army.
 With the Union Army in hot pursuit, Kelly comes up with a plan, provided that Rossiter cancel any order to shoot him at the mission's end.
 Kelly's plan is for 100 Confederates to stampede 2,500 cattle through 300 Union cavalry, over a bridge, then blow up the bridge.
 During the skirmish, Rossiter sees Kelly risk his life to retrieve a fallen Confederate officer.
 Stedman shoots Rossiter.
 When Rossiter sees Hatcher intend to shoot Kelly against orders and honor, Rossiter shoots Hatcher.

 Having won the skirmish, Kelly says to the wounded Rossiter: "You got one eye, looks like now you got one lung.
 Keep fighting like this, looks like you'll end up with one of everything."

 Rossiter replies: "You seem to manage pretty well yourself, for a nine-fingered man."